nickmckenney/Building-a-JSON-API/readme.md

 ##### Photo Sha.re

 Users will be able to register and create albums and photos.
-Albums and photos will need to be named and described by their owners.
+Albums and photos can be named and described by their owners.
 Users will be able to view other users' albums.
 Maybe users can comment on photos, or either up/down vote them.
 (Please note: file uploading can be tricky and memory-intensive.
 We encourage you to review the screencasts of [Previous mini-lesson on file uploads with Carrier Wave & AWS](https://github.com/ga-dc/curriculum/tree/master/mini-lessons/file-uploads-with-carrier-wave-and-aws) or use a separate image uploading service like Imgur or Flickr and only store the *URLs* of those images in your app itself.)

+##### Other cool ideas

+- A stack overflow-style question/answer page
+- Reddit / Hacker news style clone (maybe for specific topic like restaurants, or political news articles)
+- Recipe / ingredients manager

 ##### Something Else You Think Would Be Rad!